internet-corey/retail_scraper_suite/README.md

 ### Walmart Scraper
 - Takes screenshots of videogame advertisements on main page, videogames page, and console (xb1, ps4, switch) pages of walmart.com
-- Saves image file with naming convention
+- Saves image file with metadata generated from selenium-pulled web elements
 - Checks saved files against a reference directory (comparing filepaths) to only keep new ads, and also create a CSV for ads which are no longer present.

 ### PS4 Scraper